aorthey/hpp-motion-prior/README.md

 information, the goal is to lower the complexity of the motion planning problem.

-Ideally, one would provide an environment, a mechanical system, and the module provides a simplified motion planning problem, which can be faster solved.
+Ideally, one would provide an environment, a mechanical system, and the module provides a simplified motion planning problem, which can be solved faster.